Who said vegetables have to be bland and boring? Definitely not anyone who has tried this ratatouille recipe!

 The classic late summer recipe from Southern France is a stewed mélange of zucchini, eggplant, bell peppers, tomatoes, and onions, so famous Disney made a move titled Ratatouille.
 It is usually cooked in a deep saute pan or stew pot, but it is sooooo much better on the grill.
 And served on a bed of pasta.

-1 large red, yellow, or orange bell pepper, or a mix
+- 1 large red, yellow, or orange bell pepper

-- 1 pound meaty tomatoes tomatoes like Roma or San Marzano
+- 1 pound meaty tomatoes like Roma or San Marzano

 Grated Parmigiano-Reggiano cheese